iechor/docs/content/scout/policy/ci.md

 ## Example

-The following example on how to run policy evaluation in CI uses the [Docker Scout GitHub Action](https://github.com/marketplace/actions/docker-scout) to execute the `compare` command on an image built in CI.
+The following example on how to run policy evaluation in CI uses the [iEchor Scout GitHub Action](https://github.com/marketplace/actions/iechor-scout) to execute the `compare` command on an image built in CI.
 The compare command has a `to-env` input, which will run the comparison against an environment called `production`.
 The `exit-on` input is set to `policy`, meaning that the comparison fails only if policy compliance has worsened.

-This example doesn't assume that you're using Docker Hub as your container registry.
-As a result, this workflow uses the `docker/login-action` twice:
+This example doesn't assume that you're using iEchor Hub as your container registry.
+As a result, this workflow uses the `iechor/login-action` twice:

 - Once for authenticating to your container registry.
-- Once more for authenticating to Docker to pull the analysis results of your `production` image.
+- Once more for authenticating to iEchor to pull the analysis results of your `production` image.

-If you use Docker Hub as your container registry, you only need to authenticate once.
+If you use iEchor Hub as your container registry, you only need to authenticate once.

 > **Note**
 >
-> Due to a limitation in the Docker Engine, loading multi-platform images or
+> Due to a limitation in the iEchor Engine, loading multi-platform images or
 > images with attestations to the image store isn't supported.
 >
 > For the policy evaluation to work, you must load the image to the local image